IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 You should be able to use any application that can be deployed to Cloud Foundry to do these exercises.
 By running through the steps with the example applications provided here, you will acquire the skills to use the tool with other Cloud Foundry applications.

+### Pre-requisites:

+The user should have docker installation on their system.
+Along with that Sign up in `hub.docker.com` and keep your login id handy.

 ## Liberty hello-world application accessed from downloaded `exemplar` sub-directory

 In this first example, you migrate an application that runs on WebSphere Liberty in Cloud Foundry.
 This application has a dependency on several custom user-provided services.
 The migration task is divided into several stages which are listed below.